-If you’re looking to spruce up your outdoor space or patio and don’t have much of a green thumb, an outdoor planter is an easy way to add some beauty without all the work.
+If you’re looking to spruce up your outdoor space or patio and don’t have much of a green thumb, outdoor planters are an easy way to add some beauty without all the work.
 Planters come in tons of different styles and shapes, so you’re sure to find a few that will complement your porch, balcony, or deck perfectly.

 These colorful flowerpots were made for lovers of all things cute and fun.
 The set of 10 gives you a whole rainbow to work with and way more décor options than an average railing planter.